 Speak with your supervisor if you need a deadline extension.
 Your supervisor must submit an extension request to Human Resources on your behalf.
 The extension request needs to include the business reason for the extension and the proposed plan of use for the holiday credit.
 Human Resources reviews and approves extensions.

 Use the following steps to review an employee’s request to use holiday credit:

 - Verify the employee’s holiday credit balance.
-Your department’s leave tracking system or timekeeper can give you this information.
+Your department’s time off tracking system can provide this information.

 - Verify that the requested dates meet the deadline for using holiday credit.

 Follow these steps to respond to an employee’s request for a holiday credit extension:

 - Review the holiday credit deadlines, being mindful of the employee’s employment program.